jdev-org/new-header/README.md

   }
 ```

+Note: It's important to target the `header` tag here to override the css variables, because of the shadow DOM.

 ## Development

 On every new commit on main the `header.js` file on the `dist` branch is updated automatically.